datngu/Circall/README.md

 - read2 -- input read2: should be in gz format

 ### Optional parameters are:
 - dep -- data contain depleted circRNAs: specify location of deletep data that is used as training data for estimation of fdr2d.
+We have prepared a Rdata file that contain data dirived from Hela, Hs68, and Hek293 datasets: Circall_v0.0.0_linux_x86-64/Data/Circall_depdata_human.RData
 - p -- number of thread: Defaut is 4
-- tag -- tag name of results:  Defaut is "Sample".
+- tag -- tag name of results:  Defaut is "Sample"
 - td -- generation of tandem sequences: TRUE/FALSE value, defaut is TRUE
 - c -- clean intermediate data: TRUE/FALSE value, defaut is TRUE
 - o -- output folder: Defaut is current directory